dotnet/EntityFramework.Docs/entity-framework/core/get-started/aspnetcore/existing-db.md

 ## Install Entity Framework Core

-To use EF Core, install the package for the database provider(s) you want to target.
-This walkthrough uses SQL Server.
+To install EF Core, you install the package for the EF Core database provider(s) you want to target.
 For a list of available providers see [Database Providers](../../providers/index.md).

-* **Tools > NuGet Package Manager > Package Manager Console**

-* Run `Install-Package Microsoft.EntityFrameworkCore.SqlServer`
+For this tutorial, you don't have to install a provider package because the tutorial uses SQL Server.
+The SQL Server provider package is included in the [Microsoft.AspnetCore.App metapackage](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/metapackage-app?view=aspnetcore-2.1).

 ## Reverse engineer your model